Carbon County Resource Council

 Currently, Carbon County Resource Council (CCRC) is working hard to protect Carbon County residents and their water.
 The Energy Corporation of America (ECA), a company from Pennsylvania had big plans to start drilling for oil along the Beartooth and Bighorn mountains: Click here to see the article from the Billings Gazette.

 We are continuing to work with local decision makers to ensure protections are in place for local residents and their water and soil.
 We will also continue to work with the Montana Board of Oil and Gas Conservation Commission to get appropriate reforms for landowners and residents.

 CCRC is working to promote clean energy in Carbon County.
-Not only did they succeed in getting the City of Red Lodge to agree to the Mayor’s Climate Commitment, they successfully got a solar array installed at the second-largest user of energy in the city: the wastewater treatment facility.
+Not only did we succeed in getting the City of Red Lodge to agree to the Mayor’s Climate Commitment, we successfully got a solar array installed at the second-largest user of energy in the city: the wastewater treatment facility.
 We are currently reforming our solar committees, so let us know if you’d like to be part!

 CCRC generally meets on the fourth Thursday of the month at 6:30 at the Red Lodge Area Community Foundation.

-Please visit our events calendar for all Northern Plains and local groups (affiliates) events and meetings
+Please visit our events calendar for other Northern Plains and affiliates events and meetings.

 CCRC was formed in 1997 by citizens concerned about an airport expansion.
 Working hard to protect the unique quality of life in Red Lodge, CCRC has ensured smart growth in town to maintain the character and lifestyles in Carbon County.

 CCRC has helped county residents develop solutions to problems that affect our quality of life, including:

 - Getting baseline water testing on wells surrounding nearby oil and gas development;

 - Securing a public survey and countywide vote on a proposed airport for Red Lodge;